-We intend to elect to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes, commencing with our short taxable year ending December 31, 2019.
-We believe that, commencing with such taxable year, we will be organized and will operate in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws.
+We intend to elect and qualify to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes, commencing with our short taxable year ending December 31, 2019.
 To assist us in qualifying as a REIT, stockholders generally will be restricted from owning more than 9.8% in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our capital stock.
 In addition, our charter contains various other restrictions on the ownership and transfer of our common stock.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer."

 We are an "emerging growth company" under U.S. federal securities laws and will be subject to reduced public company reporting requirements.
-You should consider the risks described in "Risk Factors" beginning on page 25 of this prospectus for risks relevant to an investment in our common stock.
+You should consider the risks described in "Risk Factors" beginning on page 23 of this prospectus for risks relevant to an investment in our common stock.

-Per Share Tot
+Per Share Total

 Public offering price \$ \$

-Jnderwriting discount (1) \$ \$
+Underwriting discount (1) \$ \$

 Proceeds, to us, before expenses \$ \$

-payable to the underwriters. Ü

-payable to the underwriters.
-The underwriters may purchase up to an additional shares of our common sto Ü

-payable to the underwriters. ck from us, at the pub olic offering price less the